Our Work

 04 Global Conservation Networks

 It wouldn’t be possible to do this work without the help of many allies.
 Over the course of decades, the philanthropic support of individuals and foundations from around the world has helped us develop these projects and continue the Tompkins’ legacy.
-Our organization is also part of the global conservation network that includes Tompkins Conservation (USA) and Rewilding Argentina.
+Our organization is also part of the global conservation network that includes Tompkins Conservation (USA), the Global Rewilding Alliance, Rewilding Argentina, among others.

 Photo: Linde Waidhofer